testflows/TestFlows-WebSite/source/handbook/index.md

 > your tests and test procedures.

-Given the variety of test definition classes above, fundamentally, there are only four core [Types] of tests in {% testflows %} and two special types, giving us six [Types] in total.
+Given the variety of test definition classes above, fundamentally, there are only four core [Types] of tests in {% testflows %} and three special types, giving us seven [Types] in total.
 The core [Types] are

   * [Module]
   * [Suite]